 Show your softer side

 As tech becomes more and more of a business priority, the importance of soft skills to complement the more obviously hard skills is growing too.

 “For some roles, such as a Java developer, soft skills might not seem as important as tech skills,” Roisin explains.
 “But if you can show how, in addition to your hard skills, you were also able to effectively manage or collaborate with a team of developers working remotely in Ukraine or India, say, that will add to your appeal.”
 That all speaks to communication skills, collaboration, teamwork, flexibility – lots of soft skills that are increasingly admired and should be highlighted in your responses.

 “In functional and more senior roles, such as project management and team leadership, soft skills are more important than technical experience because these roles will be tasked with delivering projects through others,” says Suzanne.
 “So, demonstrating soft skills like the ability to run a team or engage clients or influence change among a complex set of stakeholders will be looked upon very favourably.”

 Ask the right questions for you

-When it comes to asking the interviewer questions, Scott tells his candidates to not stop asking questions until they know whether they want the job or not.
-“Candidates should come to interviews with at least five questions that they’ve prepared beforehand,” he advises.
+When it comes to asking the interviewer questions, Roisin tells her candidates to not stop asking questions until they know whether they want the job or not.
+“Candidates should come to interviews with at least five questions that they’ve prepared beforehand,” she advises.
 “At the end of an hour-long interview, they should aim to ask as many of those as possible.”

-Mark recommends focusing your questions on what you can expect from the role, such as what the management style is like or what type of career progression is available.
-“If you’re leaving a job because there’s no career progression, you need to use the interview to make sure that the new role offers what your current role lacks,” he says.
+Suzanne recommends focusing your questions on what you can expect from the role, such as what the management style is like or what type of career progression is available.
+“If you’re leaving a job because there’s no career progression, you need to use the interview to make sure that the new role offers what your current role lacks,” she says.